Star Wars: Rogue Squadron (series)

-Star Wars: Rogue Squadron is a series of Star Wars arcade-style action video games jointly developed by LucasArts and Factor 5 and published by LucasArts for Nintendo consoles.
+Star Wars: Rogue Squadron is a series of Star Wars action video games jointly developed by LucasArts and Factor 5 and published by LucasArts for Nintendo consoles.
+Aspyr has expressed interest in bringing the series to the Nintendo Switch.

 The series deals with the Rebel Alliance unit, Rogue Squadron, who under the command of Luke Skywalker and Wedge Antilles use starfighters to engage and defeat the Galactic Empire.
 The games are set during episodes A New Hope, The Empire Strikes Back, and Return of the Jedi and recreate the battles that take place during those films, notably the Battle of Hoth, which is in every Rogue Squadron game in one form or another.
-Both of the GameCube Rogue Squadron games featured "making-of" documentaries.
+Both of the GameCube Rogue Squadron games feature "making-of" documentaries.

 Rogue Squadron

 Star Wars: Rogue Squadron was released for the Nintendo 64 video game console and the PC on December 7, 1998.
 It was one of the first Nintendo 64 games to support the console's Expansion Pak, which allowed higher-quality graphics to be displayed while playing.

 The story is set between A New Hope and The Empire Strikes Back (with the exception of the final level and secret levels) and shows the missions set during the formation of Rogue Squadron.

 Several unlockable vehicles appear in Star Wars: Rogue Squadron.
 By inputting certain text-based cheat codes, the player could unlock the Millennium Falcon, a TIE interceptor, an AT-ST, a 1969 Buick Electra, and a Naboo N-1 Starfighter from Star Wars: Episode I – The Phantom Menace.
 LucasArts, anticipating the film's release in 1999, programmed in the unlockable extra and released the code in conjunction with the movie.
 During the five months between the game's release and that of The Phantom Menace, players discovered many of the secret vehicles, but the Naboo Starfighter remained unknown due to its unusual method of unlocking.
 The former two vehicles became playable when a password was entered and R2-D2's beeps affirmed it, but the Naboo Starfighter required two consecutive codes, and R2-D2's sounds did not play after the first code.

 In 1999, Star Wars: Rogue Squadron won the Origins Award for Best Action Computer Game of 1998.